Use StyleCop styles

 ReSharper supports most of StyleCop naming, maintainability, readability, and layout rules.

 Some StyleCop rules may not be supported in a specific version of ReSharper.
 However we will try to support more rules in coming versions.

 ReSharper provides a number of code inspections for formatting and syntax style rules.
 These inspections do not find all code style problems that StyleCop finds, but they also can find some other problems that StyleCop cannot find, such as indenting problems.

 As of version 2018.1, formatter inspections are disabled by default, but they will be automatically activated as soon as you enable StyleCop settings, and will offer you quick-fixes for code issues to automatically correct detected problems.

-By default, ReSharper does not read settings from settings.stylecop files.
-To start taking these settings into account, enable Read settings from editorconfig and project settings on the page of ReSharper options and Enable StyleCop support on the page of ReSharper options.
+By default, ReSharper does not read settings from StyleCop files (RuleSet and Settings.StyleCop).
+To start taking these settings into account, select the Read code style from StyleCop files checkbox on the page of ReSharper options ( Alt+R, O ) and choose which StyleCop file format should be used.
+Make sure that Read settings from editorconfig and project settings on the page of ReSharper options is selected.

 When StyleCop integration is enabled, settings from StyleCop files (RuleSet and Settings.StyleCop) will override ReSharper code formatting and code syntax styles, and enable corresponding code inspections.

 If you use EditorConfig and StyleCop configuration files simultaneously, the EditorConfig settings will always take precedence over both StyleCop and ReSharper settings.
 This means that if settings from StyleCop files (RuleSet and Settings.StyleCop) do not give desired results, you can always override specific settings using EditorConfig properties.